Spacefreak18/simshmbridge/README.md

 wine /home/racerx/shmwrap/ac/acs.exe
 ```
+make sure createsimshm is running and the shared memory files are in /dev/shm.
 then you can start crewchief however you are starting crewchief.
 One could even add this to a launcher, but you'd need separate launchers for each sim.
 Crewchief
 looks for certain executable names to know if the sim is running.
 To determine the name of the executable, I read the code [here](https://gitlab.com/mr_belowski/CrewChiefV4/-/blob/master/CrewChiefV4/GameDefinition.cs)